sirBobz/laravel-permission/docs/installation-laravel.md

         php artisan migrate

 9. **Add the necessary trait to your User model**:
+        // Import the HasRoles Trait
+        use Spatie\Permission\Traits\HasRoles;

         // The User model requires this trait use HasRoles;

-10. Consult the **Basic Usage** section of the docs to get started using the features of this package.
+11. Consult the **Basic Usage** section of the docs to get started using the features of this package.

 .